bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 }
 ```

+Now when you generate the website, it should have a red background!

-Thanks again to [StealJS](http://stealjs.com), those styles will be compiled and loaded to the front-end of the generated website.
+[StealJS](http://stealjs.com) compiles and loads those styles to the front-end of the generated website.

 #### Registering back-end dependencies